 It is always important to review the drug warnings carefully so you do not take a medicine if you have a condition that might result in undesirable reactions.
 Also, it is important to be aware of potential side effects.
 As long as you are aware of all the potential uses, side effects, and risks, you can make an informed decision about when and whether to take an OTC medicine.

-What are drug “directions?”
+What are drug “directions" and “other information” section?

 The “directions” section contains instructions for the drug’s safe use.
 These instructions tell you exactly how and when to take a medicine, and you should follow them carefully so you take the right dose at the right time by the correct route (for example, eye drops should not be confused with ear drops).
 Often times, the amount and direction are different for children of different ages or weights.
 For example, with children’s pain and fever medicines, the directions section includes a dosage chart that lets parents and caregivers know exactly how much they should be giving to their children.
 It all notes that in some cases, very young children and babies should not receive the medication at all.
 It is important to know that drug directions are not simply suggestions or recommendations, but critical guidelines that must be followed.
 Overdoses can cause severe reactions not usually listed on the Drug Facts label since the label is designed to talk about how to use and what to expect when you take the medicine as directed.